pspeder/LinuxAss.s/sed_awk.md

     lsb_release -i | awk '\''{ print $NF }'\'

-...which will display which d
+...which will display which distribution of linux you are using (if the mentioned programmes are installed, that is).